smscommunity/sms-guide/_general/info/retime/llref.md

 ## Circles

 Circles are used for FMVs, deaths, entering secrets, entering subareas.
 Circle outs are especially difficult due to dark loading zones.
+Circle outs are much more important, and take [25F](https://imgur.com/a/0vlrQfu) on GC and 16F on 3DAS.
 Circle ins take [28](https://imgur.com/a/qPSaj2E) on GC and 16F on 3DAS.
-Note there is no gameplay difference between these two as you can control Mario as soon as the second transition frame.
-Circle outs are much more important, and take [25F](https://imgur.com/a/0vlrQfu) on GC and 16F on 3DAS.
+Note there is no gameplay difference between console circle ins as you can control Mario as soon as the second transition frame.

 Below is the first frame of a death.
 Note the first letter appeared but there is no smoke yet.
 Smoke appears on the next frame.
 Reference frame 1 will be 59F after this one.

 <img src="https://i.imgur.com/AVmipAM.png" width="640" height="480">

+##Spirals

+Spirals are the most common and consistent type of transition.
+Spiral ins and outs haave the same transition animation, they are just reversed from one another.
+All spiral transitions take [39F](https://imgur.com/a/FDNfosi) on GC and 3DAS.

 ## Loads per Run